Hyacinth Macaw is a wild bird that lives in the forest. They have big winds, and they flock together in pairs.

 07. The Lovely Blue-Throated Macaw

 These birds have interesting personalities.
-They show emotions such as jealousy, anger, sadness like humans.
+They show emotions such as jealousy, anger, and sadness like humans.
 And they are interactive.

 08. Red-Fronted Macaw